tylerthecoder/TylerCraft/DEVLOG.md

 Got the placing of a debug block working, just have to figure out how to place the block when there are no chunks.
 Do I want to check on the client if the chunk exists before inserting or add an option to automatically create the chunk if one doesn't exist.

+# 6 / 10 / 23

+Seems like deleting a block doesn't update the mesh.

+I think it is because we get all blocks that aren't void in the chunk, then we update the mesh for them.
+Since we removed the block, it isn't returned in the array of all blocks, so we don't update at that location.

+My idea to fix this is to add a dirty array to the chunk that is updated when a block is added or removed.
+Then when we update the mesh, we can check if the block is in the dirty array

+That fixed it but it does not delete the dirty blocks in a chunk ever.